Free Consultation: (312) 924-7575

 While you can obtain some benefits, there are many exceptions.
 Hence, you need to discuss your options with a Chicago workers’ compensation lawyer familiar with these and other programs.

-You have a limited time (usually only 45 days) to inform your Illinois employer about an injury and begin a workers’ compensation claim.
-However, most incidents require immediate assistance, so reporting will happen almost instantly.
-Additionally, you should report the incident as soon as possible because evidence can be located and preserved more quickly.
-Without an accurate report, the insurance carrier may deny your claim.
+You have limited time to inform your employer of an injury and begin a workers’ compensation claim.
+You have 45 days from the injury in Illinois to inform your employer.
+However, most incidents require immediate assistance, so reporting is almost instant.
+Additionally, it benefits you to report the incident soon because evidence can be found faster and will not disappear.
+Without an accurate report, the insurance carrier will deny your claim.

-Time is of the essence, so reach out for a free consultation with the dedicated Chicago workers’ compensation attorneys at Abels & Annes as soon as possible.
+Time is of the essence, so seek a consultation with Abels & Annes, P.C. as soon as possible.

 Benefits of hiring a Chicago workers’ compensation lawyer